Card to Pocket by Ed Marlo

 magic-tv says...

-The trick is impromptu, requires no setup, and delivers strong visual impact with multiple phases, making it a great choice for quick, powerful effects.
+The trick is impromptu, requires no setup, and delivers strong visual impact.
+It's a great choice for magicians who love quick, powerful effects.

 MurphysMagicSupplies says...